 Users

-The linux/users data stream reports logged in users and associated sessions via dbus and logind, which is a systemd component.
+data stream reports logged in users and associated sessions via dbus and logind, which is a systemd component.
 By default, the data stream will look in /var/run/dbus/

 for a system socket, although a new path can be selected with DBUS_SYSTEM_BUS_ADDRESS